grey2018/grey2018/README.md

 ## 👋 Hi!
 I am Sergiy!
-I am a Data & Risk Specialist with PhD Degree in Statistics and 15+ Years of Work Experience in Analytics, Modeling and Coding, passionate about Data Science.
+I am a Data & Risk Specialist with PhD Degree in Statistics and 15+ Years of Work Experience in Analytics, Modeling and Coding, passionate about Data Science and Machine Learning.

 Here is my resume with project portfolio.